oreol-ag/oreol-web/overleaf/how-we-work.md

 * If something’s going to be difficult to hear or share, invite questions at the end.
 Ending without the invitation will lead to public silence but private conjecture.
 This is where rumors breed.

 * The end of the day has a way of convincing you what you’ve done is good, but the next morning has a way of telling you the truth.
 If you aren’t sure, sleep on it before saying it.

+Please visit *The 37signals Guide to Internal Communication* (https://basecamp.com/guides/how-we-communicate) for reference or further study.